erew70/prodinfo-injection-tool/README.md

 |:-------:|:---------:|:------:|:------:|
 |✅|✅|✅ |✅|

+* a blank.bin has been supplied for you to build your prodinfo from scratch
-* Amiibos already work from prodinfo_gen but if you want i can add support for those injections if you want
+* Amiibos already work from prodinfo_gen but if you want you can inject amiibos yourself
 * also injecting into factory prodinfo (one that hasnt been generated) also works 👍